geographiclib/geographiclib/js/doc/2-interface.md

 The input parameters together with *a12* are always included in the object.
 Azimuths are reduced to the range [&minus;180&deg;, 180&deg;).
-See {@tutorial geodesics} for the definitions of these quantities.
+See {@tutorial 1-geodesics} for the definitions of these quantities.

 ### <a name="outmask"></a>The *outmask* and *caps* parameters